 Darren Criss On Stage - Theater Credits, Bio and Tickets

 Criss began his career on the stage in the San Francisco area, appearing in regional productions for 42nd Street Moon and the American Conservatory Theater, among others.
-After graduating from the University of Michigan, he co-founded a musical theater company by the name of StarKid Productions with a few of his classmates and enjoyed particular success with their productions of A Very Potter Musical, A Very Potter Sequel, and A Very Potter Senior Year (based on the Harry Potter novels), as well as Me and My Dick.
+After graduating from the University of Michigan, he co-founded the musical theatre company StarKid Productions with a few of his classmates and enjoyed success with StarKid's productions of A Very Potter Musical, A Very Potter Sequel, and A Very Potter Senior Year (based on the Harry Potter novels), as well as Me and My Dick.

 Criss made his Broadway debut as J. Pierrepont Finch in the musical comedy How to Succeed in Business Without Really Trying at the Al Hirschfeld Theatre in January 2012.
-He would return to the Great White Way to assume the titular role in Hedwig and the Angry Inch at the Belasco Theatre from April through July 2015 and would reprise the role in the San Francisco and Los Angeles engagements of the production’s National Tour in October and November of 2016.
+He returned to Broadway to assume the titular role in Hedwig and the Angry Inch at the Belasco Theatre from April through July 2015, and he reprised the role in the San Francisco and Los Angeles engagements of the production’s national tour in October and November of 2016.

-In addition, Criss is also credited as a co-founder of Elsie Fest, New York City’s annual outdoor music festival dedicated to show tunes, which has been in existence since 2015.
+In addition, Criss is also a co-founder of Elsie Fest, New York City’s annual outdoor music festival dedicated to show tunes, which has been in existence since 2015.

-Criss was scheduled to return to Broadway to star opposite Laurence Fishburne and Sam Rockwell in a star-studded revival of David Mamet’s American Buffalo at the Circle in the Square Theatre from March 24 through July 12, 2020.
-However, due to the COVID-19 pandemic, this production has been postponed.
-The production is scheduled to open on April 14, 2021.
+Criss will star opposite Laurence Fishburne and Sam Rockwell in a star-studded Broadway revival of David Mamet’s American Buffalo at the Circle in the Square Theatre.